-ID RISK DESCRIPTION EFFECT(S) 279 BBII may be unable to develop grade crossing modifications that meet regulatory requirements prior to scheduled testing and commissioning of the system.
-Crossing operations will not be acceptable to CPUC and FRA and therefore delay commissioning.
+ID RISK DESCRIPTION EFFECT(S) 279 BBII may be unable to develop grade crossing modifications that meets stakeholder and regulatory requirements.
+Crossing operations will not be acceptable to CPUC and FRA and therefore delay energization and commissioning.
+303 Extent of differing site conditions and delays in resolving differing site conditions delay completion of electrification.
+Delay in potholing can lead to delays in readiness of the holes for foundation installation.
+This can lead to overall delay and additional cost due to the delay.
 223 A complex and diverse collection of major program elements and current Caltrain capital works projects may not be successfully integrated with existing operations and infrastructure.
 Proposed changes resulting from electrification may not be fully and properly integrated into existing system.
-Rework resulting in cost increases and schedule delays.
+Rework resulting in cost increases and schedule delays 308 Rejection of DVR for ATF and static wires results in cost and schedule impacts to PCEP.
+Delay and delay claims 242 Track access may not meet expectations contributing to a prolonged construction schedule.
+Contractor claims for delays, schedule delays and associated costs to owner's representative staff.
 257 Potential that modifications to the PTC database and signal software are not completed in time for cutover and testing.
-Failure to follow the DB Management process will result in major interruption to train service and overall capital projects delay.
-242 Track access may not meet expectations contributing to a prolonged construction schedule.
-Contractor claims for delays, schedule delays and associated costs to owner's representative staff.
-263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
-Delay in testing of EMUs.
-Delay in Revenue Service Date.
-Additional costs for Stadler and BBII due to overall schedule delays.
-276 BBII may be unable to get permits required by jurisdictions for construction in a timely manner.
-Additional cost and time resulting from delays to construction 298 Cost and schedule of BBII contract could increase as a result of this change in PTC system Balfour contract: changes in datafiles could affect what Balfour provides; could delay timing for testing; could change books that FRA had to review.
-Delay in testing and increased costs 209 Number of staff requested of TASI may be insufficient Testing delayed.
+Failure to follow the DB Management process will result in delays to completing PCEP signal cutovers.
+This could delay milestone completion as well as project substantial completion.
+298 Changes to PTC implementation schedule could delay completion of the electrification work.
+Cost and schedule of BBII contract could increase as a result of change in PTC system Changes in datafiles could affect what Balfour provides; could delay timing for testing; could change books that FRA had to review.
+Full integrated testing between EMU and wayside cannot be conducted without PTC in place.
+Delays to completion of signal system could result in conflicts with PTC testing and PCEP construction and integrated testing.
+Potential for track access impacts due to PTC testing.
+268 Potential that vehicles will not receive timely notification of compliance from FRA.
+Most significant issues include: • High Level Doors in lieu of windows as emergency exits • Compliance with acceptable alternate crash management standards Delays to completion of construction and additional cost to changes in design.
+209 Number of staff requested of TASI may be insufficient Testing delayed.
 Additional construction costs.
 Change order for extended vehicle acceptance.